 Himalayan Cataract Project

 Medical Eye Center’s Dr. Matt Oliva is a board member and director of African programs at the Himalayan Cataract Project, an international non-profit organization working to cure blindness in the poorest communities of Asia and Africa.
 Drs.
-Paul Jorizzo and Paul Imperia have also been associate physicians with the organization since 2008.
+Paul Jorizzo and John Welling are also associate physicians with the organization.

 Cataracts are the leading cause of blindness globally and can be treated with modern surgical techniques.
 The surgery is readily available in wealthy countries and cataracts are typically removed when there is only mild visual impairment.
 In poorer countries, however, the condition often progresses to total blindness, and treatment for many is unavailable.
 The World Health Organization estimates that 18 million people are blind from cataracts.